-Still, finger-pointing lingered as some on each side suggested the other played a larger role in the disparaging broadsides they've increasingly aimed at each other.
+Still, finger-pointing lingered as some on each side suggested the other had contributed more to the disparaging broadsides they've increasingly aimed at each other.

 Rep. Steve King, R-Iowa, said in a brief interview that Democrats would be reminded of "positions they've taken in the past that are not consistent with their voice for bipartisanship today."